Manage Web Content with Joomla!

 Before installing Joomla, we assume that you have followed our getting started guide.
 If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Additionally, you will need to follow the LAMP Guide appropriate for the distribution you have deployed.

-After installing the LAMP stack there are a few additional prerequsites that you will need to complete this installation of Joomla.
+After installing the LAMP stack, you must attend to a few additional prerequisites to complete this Joomla installation.
 Ensure that your distribution provides

 apt-get update apt-get upgrade --show-upgraded apt-get install wget unzip